Vajram (2015 film)

-Vajram is a 2015 Indian Tamil-language comedy-drama film directed by Ramesh Selvan.
-The film revolves around the four boys who want to get revenge on a corrupt minister.
-It stars Kishore, Sree Raam, Pandi, and Kuttymani, in the lead roles, while Pavani Reddy, Jayaprakash, Thambi Ramaiah, and Mayilsamy play supporting roles.
+Vajram is a 2015 Indian Tamil-language comedy-drama film directed by S. D. Ramesh Selvan.
+It stars Kishore DS, Sree Raam, Pandi, and Kuttymani, in the lead roles, while Pavani Reddy, Jayaprakash, Thambi Ramaiah, and Mayilsamy play supporting roles.
+The film revolves around four boys who want to get revenge on a corrupt minister.
 The music composed by F. S. Faizal with editing done by Marish and cinematography by A. R. Kumaresan.
 The film was released on 27 February 2015 with negative reviews.